fpsvogel/learn-ruby/README.md

 ## Preliminaries

-- **If you want to keep it simple** and use just *one* resource that can take you from zero to hireable, I suggest the free [Odin Project](https://www.theodinproject.com/paths) or (if you prefer videos) the GoRails [Learn Ruby on Rails Path](https://gorails.com/path).
+- **If you want to keep it simple** and use just *one* resource that can take you from zero to hireable, I suggest the free [Odin Project](https://www.theodinproject.com/paths).
 If you want more variety and more depth on certain topics, keep reading!
-- **If you're wondering why I chose Ruby** and not full-stack JavaScript, [I explain why on my blog](https://fpsvogel.com/posts/2021/why-learn-ruby).
-And [here's a second opinion](https://medium.com/learn-love-code/why-teach-ruby-bac8416c77ba) by the founder of a bootcamp that teaches Ruby.
+- **Why did I chose Ruby?** At first I went for full-stack JavaScript, but the JS ecosystem was confusing to me as a beginner.
+So I tried some others, and found Ruby to be the most enjoyable.
 - **Make sure your day job is conducive to part-time studying** if you're a working adult looking to switch careers.
 I used to be a teacher and spent hours grading in the evenings and on weekends, which would have made studying very difficult.
 So I switched to a remote customer support job to free up my schedule.
 - **You should spend more time *coding* than *reading about* coding**.
 I mention this because below I list lots of books and courses but not many hands-on projects.
 Why?
-Because starting a project and getting into a coding routine is easy (if you can't think of any project ideas, try these lists: [1](https://github.com/codecrafters-io/build-your-own-x), [2](https://github.com/practical-tutorials/project-based-learning#ruby), [3](https://projectbook.code.brettchalupa.com)), whereas knowing what to read/study is not at all obvious at the beginning.
+Because starting a project and getting into a coding routine is easy, whereas knowing what to read/study is not obvious at first.
 Hence the focus on books and courses here.
-- **Last but not least, take care of yourself!** Exercise and get plenty of sleep, and you'll better retain what you learn.
-If you develop wrist pain from heavy computer use, act swiftly: get an ergonomic keyboard ([the one I use](https://fpsvogel.com/posts/2021/keyboardio-atreus) has a learning curve, but I love it *and* it was affordable), [do daily wrist stretches](https://youtube.com/watch?v=fdD7CgN5FGg), and try using a break app such as [Workrave](https://workrave.org/).
+- **Take care of yourself!** Exercise and get plenty of sleep, and you'll better retain what you learn.
+If you develop wrist pain from heavy computer use, act swiftly: get an ergonomic keyboard ([the one I use](https://fpsvogel.com/posts/2021/keyboardio-atreus) has a learning curve, but I love it *and* it was affordable), [do daily wrist stretches](https://youtube.com/watch?v=fdD7CgN5FGg), and try a break app such as [Workrave](https://workrave.org/).

 Without further ado, here is my learning road map.
 Resources marked with a dollar sign (💲) cost money.
 You may be able to find books for free (from your local library, interlibrary loan, or more dubious sources) but buy them if/when you can, to support the authors.